alexkaufman06/music-builder/README.md

 ## Usage

 ### Interval Builder
 The `IntervalBuilder` is the heart of the music builder and is utilized in both the chord and scale builders.
-It allows you to generate any musical idea or patter you like provided a key and array of intervals.
+It allows you to generate any musical idea or pattern you like provided a key and array of intervals.

 ```typescript
 import { IntervalBuilder } from 'music-builder';